ybs294000/SalaryScope/README.md

 1. Select a model from the dropdown at the top
 2. Navigate to the **Manual Prediction** tab
 3. Fill in the required fields and click **Predict Salary**
-4. View results, insights, and optionally download a PDF report
+4. View results, insights, and optionally:
+   - Convert salary into other currencies
+   - Download a PDF report
 5. Expand the **Share Feedback on This Prediction** section to rate the prediction accuracy — login is not required

 ### Resume Prediction